The Core is the Basic Training For All Riders. Dressage is the Basic Training For All Horses.

 If you are a good rider can ride any horse if you are a poor rider you will ruin every horse!…It is all about the riders skills and ability to apply independent balanced limb and seat aids.

 If you have any questions contact Annette Willson.

 Applied Posture riding is unique and every rider following it has been successful.

 Here’s exactly what you’ll Learn in the Applied Posture Riding Program

-- Discover specific movement patterns for riding.
+- You will how to train independent movement patterns required for riding.